Verify Preorder Sequence in Binary Search Tree

 - For each value in the

-array:- If the value is less than
+preorderarray:- If the value is less than

-. - If the current value is greater than the top of the stack, it means we are transitioning from the left subtree to the right subtree.
+low, it means we are visiting a node in the right subtree that violates the BST property, hence returnFalse. - If the current value is greater than the top of the stack, it means we are transitioning from the left subtree to the right subtree.
 We keep popping the stack and update

-to ensure that subsequent nodes in the right subtree are greater than this value. - Push the current value onto the stack.
+lowto ensure that subsequent nodes in the right subtree are greater than this value. - Push the current value onto the stack.

 - If the value is less than